Teaching Tips for IP Trial Lawyers

 - Industry: Intellectual Property

-Imagine this scenario: Your star witness, an expert on the topic of prosthetic device microprocessors, has been on the stand for an hour discussing the history of prostheses, the nature of integrated circuits, and the two-part test for determining actual controversy.
-Thus far, he has relayed his testimony calmly and thoroughly.
-You are so pleased with his performance, your confidence concerning the trial outcome is beginning to swell.
+Your star witness, an expert on the topic of prosthetic device microprocessors, has been on the stand for an hour discussing the history of prostheses, the nature of integrated circuits, and the two-part test for determining actual controversy.
+Thus far, they have relayed their testimony calmly and thoroughly.
+You are so pleased with their performance that your confidence concerning the trial outcome is beginning to swell.
 When you look over at the jurors, however, your optimism is dashed.
 One juror is rubbing her temples.
 Another has departed into a daze.
 And several others are grimacing.
 “Why aren’t they paying attention?” you wonder.

 In response to being slapped with too much complex information, your jurors are showing signs of anxiety.
 When information overwhelms them, jurors exhibit a panoply of physical and mental responses.
 They might, for instance, shrink back in their seats, slump their shoulders, roll their eyes, and sigh loudly.
 They may feel insecure, frustrated, and even angry.
 Were it not unseemly courtroom behavior, jurors (and even judges) would audibly groan, “ugh.”